Who is a Candidate?

 One more option available is a noninvasive option which does not drill into the jawbone at all.
 It uses existing teeth which are healthy to provide support to the dental appliances used.
 This option is generally not recommended due to the greatly increased stress it puts the teeth under which are supporting the appliance.

 When patients are ready to come in and discuss the available options and determine if they are a good candidate for dental implants, they should come and see us at Bay Lakes Center for Complex Dentistry.
-We are also available by phone to answer questions or schedule appointments at (906) 212-4725.
+We are also available by phone to answer questions, including whether dental implants are affordable, or schedule appointments at (906) 212-4725.